The following books are suggestions. Come visit SASO's library to check out more titles. For purchasing information, visit indiebound.

 Boys Will Be Boys – Myriam Miedzian

-This book explores how and why American males are increasingly turning to violence and what we, as individuals and a society can do about it.
+This book explores how and why American males are increasingly turning to violence and what a society, and we, as individuals can do about it.
 This book offers suggestions for teaching boys to be self-reliant, inquisitive and sensitive despite environmental pressure to be “macho” and domineering.